Kampong Thom province: Geography

+Religion

+The state religion is Theravada Buddhism.
+More than 98.6% of the people in Kampong Thom are Buddhists.
+Chams have been practicing Islam for hundreds of years, besides that there are Cham Muslims from Tboung Khmum who came here recently to encroach on the forest land here.
+A small percentage follow Christianity.

 Economy

 Much of Kampong Thom is on the floodplain of the Tonlé Sap lake.
 In 2003–2004, it was a significant producer of wild fish (18,800 tons) and the fourth largest producer of fish through aquaculture in Cambodia (1,800 tons).
 Most of the fish-raising is done by home production, with a growing segment devoted to rice field aquaculture.

 Kampong Thom is also one of the largest producers of cashew nuts in Cambodia, with 6,371 hectares under production in 2003–2004.